hebabkb/AutoLoanCreditDecisioningModel/README.md

 ## Files

-This repository include the following files:
+This repository includes the following files:

 ### Notebooks:
 - [EDA_data_exploration.ipynb](https://github.com/hebabkb/AutoLoanCreditDecisioningModel/blob/main/EDA_data_exploration.ipynb) : This includes the description of the data and some exploratory data analysis.